Best Cheap Health Insurance in Washington for 2026

 - You've moved to a new area.

-You can also sign up for if you've recently lost your job.
+You can also sign up for COBRA if you've recently lost your job.
 Keep in mind that COBRA plans typically cost more than marketplace coverage.

-Cobra insurance in Washington state
+COBRA insurance in Washington state

 COBRA insurance lets you keep your workplace health coverage after you lose your job.
 COBRA might be a good choice if you don't mind paying extra to keep your current plan.